lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

     * If `enable_corruptness_check=True`, it will contain a "clean" version of the dataset.
     * If `remove_exact_duplicates=True`, it will contain a copy of the `embeddings.csv` where all duplicates are removed.
 Otherwise, it will simply store the embeddings computed by the model.
+    * If `selected_sequence_length > 1`, it will contain a `sequence_information.json`
+      file with information about the selected sequences (filenames, video frame timestamps, ...).
+      Head to :ref:`sequence-selection` for more details on sequence selection.

 * filenames:
    This directory contains lists of filenames of the corrupt images, removed images, selected images and the images which were removed because they have an exact duplicate in the dataset.